iterative/dvc.org/content/docs/command-reference/remote/add.md

 ### Click for WebHDFS

-**HDFS and WebHDFS:**

-Both HDFS and WebHDFS allow using a Hadoop cluster as remote storage.
-However, HDFS requires `libhdfs`, a Python library to use the Java Hadoop client, and it must be installed separately.
-WebHDFS has no need for this, as it uses a REST API, but that must be enabled in the cluster by setting the configuration property `dfs.webhdfs.enabled` to `true` in `hdfs-site.xml`.
+⚠️ Using WebHDFS requires to enable REST API access in the cluster: set the config property `dfs.webhdfs.enabled` to `true` in `hdfs-site.xml`.

 If your cluster is secured, then WebHDFS is commonly used with Kerberos and HTTPS.
 To enable these for the DVC remote, set `use_https` and `kerberos` to